 Ready to save money and forget the parking hassles?

 Check out our Starter Kit to begin riding.

-The U-Pass can be used on weekdays to get directly from campus (no transfer needed) to Overland Park’s Metcalf Avenue corridor where there is a wealth of jobs and dining options.
+The U-Pass can be used on weekdays to get to Overland Park’s Metcalf Avenue corridor where there is a wealth of jobs and dining options.
 Other destinations include Oak Park Mall, downtown Overland Park and Johnson County Community College.
 Going west?
 A bus can get you to Kansas City, Kan. and the Village West entertainment complex, near Sporting Park, home of Sporting KC, and Community America Ballpark where the T-Bones play ball.